 This promise is for YOU!

-If you would like further information on how to know Jesus for yourself please contact the church either by phone: 01580 893 993 or email us via the contact page.
+If you would like further information on how to know Jesus for yourself please contact the church either by phone: 01580 893 993 or email us via the contact page by clicking here

 Due to recent changes in our church life and ministry, the Lord has directed us to form an Interim Leadership Team until he raises up a new group of leaders from within the fellowship.